Did you receive feedback in the last seven days?

 I have people in my life who I love and respect.
 I appreciate their talents.
 We have a long record together which I value.
-When I see them coming or encounter them in any way, the parts of my brain that trigger positive regard for an individual fires up.
+When I see them coming or encounter them in any way, the parts of my brain that trigger positive regard for an individual fire up.

 I know why.
 If I’m really close to the person, I trust that they “know” how I feel.
 Thus, it might be an overplay to say it too often.
 So, I don’t.
 I trend to rare encounters.
-Holidays.
-Birthdays.
-Anniversaries.
+Holidays – Birthdays – Anniversaries.

 But, teams, families, organizations that thrive overcome that tendency.
 The ones that do great things overcome the “normal” tendency to keep feedback to themselves and find a way to bring it to the forefront.

-When you verbalize the good tunings through word and deed, a trust develops.
+When you verbalize the good tunings through word and deed, trust develops.
 When you have a positive identity because of affirmation, your ability to grow changes.

 Your ego will survive the downside of mistakes and missteps.